-There are some (iv) use case parameters that are defined for each sterility testing and need to be considered when conducting the workflow with a robot.
-These are the pump pressure and pump speed that must be set on the pump and also the overall processing time that could be limited w.r.t. the sample that is tested.
+What is more, there are some (iv) use case parameters that are defined for each sterility testing and needs to be taken into account when conducting the workflow with a robot.
+These are in particular the pump pressure and pump speed that has to set on the pump but also the overall processing time that could be limited w.r.t. the sample that is tested.